vanillartwork/aws-ss-clash/docs/getting-started.md

 remains secure on your local machine, and a corresponding **public key** deployed to the server.

-Some providers generate a key pair for you during instance creation (AWS gives you a `.pem` private key to download).
+Some providers generate a key pair for you during instance creation (for example AWS gives you a private key to download).
 Others ask you to upload an existing public key.
 If you do not have a key pair yet, generate one locally — the full walkthrough is in [Appendix A](#a-ssh-key-generation).